Click to jump to the relevant section.

 Any officer or chairperson is subject to removal, at any time, by the Membership for (1) failing to discharge duties as specified in the Bylaws, and/or (2) gross misuse of office or behavior prejudicial to the reputation and best interest of the Association.

-Charges against that person must be presented in writing by a member(s), chairperson, or officer of the association.
-The individual must be presented with a copy of charges and must respond with thirty (30) days of his/her receipt of the charges.
+Charges against that person must be presented in writing by a member(s), chairperson, or officer of the Association.
+The individual must be presented with a copy of the charges and must respond within thirty (30) days of his/her receipt of the charges.

 The Executive Committee shall convene as a committee of the whole, with the President and 1st and 2nd Vice Presidents presiding, to hear the defense.
 Upon completion of the case, the Executive Committee will report its recommendation to the body for approval.